 Where changes are being made to programmes consultation with all stakeholders, and in particular students, must take place.
-Schools will be asked to have major changes to programmes approved by the Courses and Regulations Group by 31 March each year (where reasonably possible) in order that those offer holders can be informed of the changes before the May UCAS reply deadline for accepting or rejecting offers.
+Schools will be asked to have major changes to programmes approved by the University by 31 March each year (where reasonably possible) in order that those offer holders can be informed of the changes before the May UCAS reply deadline for accepting or rejecting offers.
 Please note, unlike previous years it will not normally be possible to make amendments to programme specifications after this date.

 The following sections cover the quality assurance procedures that will apply to:

 - New Modules Development

 - Changes to Existing Modules including module withdrawal

 - Study/Placement Year Abroad Supplement

 - Professional, Statutory and Regulatory Bodies (PSRBs)

 Please consult the summary of key dates to be aware of the deadlines in relation to programme management.